 The past few years have seen a boom in the housing market, as many Americans used their stimulus checks and the money they saved during lockdown for a down payment on their first house or to upgrade to their dream home.
 If you’re looking to make the same move – especially if you’re currently renting and feel ready to buy your first home – this recent story on CBS’s 60 Minutes1 might have you concerned.

-On Q Financial, Inc. is one of the nation’s leading mortgage companies with a mission to simplify the mortgage process and make the dream of home ownership a reality.
+On Q Financial, LLC is one of the nation’s leading mortgage companies with a mission to simplify the mortgage process and make the dream of home ownership a reality.
 With over 400 team members across 47 states, our mortgage consultants can help answer your questions about how to buy a home that’s right for you — and navigate the challenges a lot of people are facing.

 Rent and New Home Prices Are at All-Time Highs